Originally published on 31st October 2017 Last updated on 19th June 2019

 I Miss Cleaning Without a Thought

-Pre-hypothyroidism, I never thought that there would come a day when I would miss doing the housework, or taking being able to do it, for granted.
+Pre-thyroid issues, I never thought that there would come a day when I would miss doing the housework, or taking being able to do it, for granted.
 Who would?
 But I do miss it.
 I miss that freedom, the control, the responsibility… The comfort.

 I’ve found ways to manage it, though.
 I’ve become more relaxed in my approach to a clean and tidy house and I can leave things if I really can’t do it.
-I’ve learnt to lean on friends and my other half for help with tasks and I’ve made my husband aware of what help I need from him and in what quantities.
+I’ve learned to lean on friends and my other half for help with tasks and I’ve made my husband aware of what help I need from him and in what quantities.

 I’m not one of these spoonies who can do it in chunks, hoovering one day of the week, washing pots the next and cleaning the bathroom the next.
 The thought of the house never fully being clean in sync would drive me crazy!
 I either want it all cleaning at the same time or not at all.